dynamoose/dynamoose/docs/api/Model.md

 You can use Model.get to retrieve a document from DynamoDB.
 This method uses the `getItem` DynamoDB API call to retrieve the object.

 This method returns a promise that will resolve when the operation is complete, this promise will reject upon failure.
 You can also pass in a function into the `callback` parameter to have it be used in a callback format as opposed to a promise format.
 A Document instance will be the result of the promise or callback response.
-In the event no item can be found in DynamoDB this method will return _________.
+In the event no item can be found in DynamoDB this method will return undefined.

 ## TODO: figure out what is returned with no item exists, and ensure we have unit tests for that.